Who doesn't want a sparkling smile?

 - Whitening rinses.
 Used like a mouthwash, these products contain whitening agents.
-They are easy to use -- all you do is swirl the rinse around your mouth for a minute.
-Because the whitening agent is in contact with teeth for a relatively short time, rinses whiten teeth gradually.
+They're easy to use.
+All you do is swirl the rinse around your mouth for a minute.
+Because the whitening agent is in contact with teeth for a short time, rinses whiten teeth gradually.

 - Whitening toothpaste.
 Whitening toothpastes have mild abrasives or enzymes that remove surface stains with gentle brushing.
-Some people develop sensitive teeth if they use whitening toothpaste.
+Some people develop sensitive teeth if they use these products.

 - Whitening trays.
 Plastic trays filled with whitening gel fit over teeth like a tooth guard.
 These products whiten teeth fast.
-But because trays sold in at-home kits are not custom-made to fit your teeth, they are more likely to rub and irritate gums.
+But because trays sold in at-home kits aren't custom-made to fit your teeth, they're more likely to rub and irritate gums.

 If you decide to try an at-home whitener, follow package directions.

 The most common in-office whitening procedure involves custom-made trays filled with bleaching solution that fit firmly over teeth.
 Because your dentist supervises the procedure, a stronger bleaching solution can be used than what's found in home kits.
-Your dentist may recommend doing the entire procedure in the office.
-In that case, a light or heat source may be used to speed up the whitening process.
-As an alternative, your dentist may fit you for custom-made whitening trays that can be used at home.
+He may recommend doing the entire procedure in the office.
+In that case, a light or heat source may be used to speed up the process.
+As an alternative, you may be fitted for custom-made whitening trays that can be used at home.

 Which Is Right for You?

-Speed may also be a consideration.
-Solutions used by dentists are typically stronger than those in over-the-counter kits, so you get results faster.
-Your dentist can also make sure that sensitive gums are not exposed to whitening agents.
-Desensitizers can also be applied before the procedure.
+Speed may also matter to you.
+Professional solutions are typically stronger than those in over-the-counter kits, so you get results faster.
+Your dentist can also make sure that sensitive gums aren't exposed to whitening agents and use desensitizers.

-Whiteners only work on natural enamel.
+Whiteners only work on natural enamel -- that's the tough outer surface of your teeth.
 "If you whiten your teeth too much, you can end up making your natural teeth whiter than neighboring crowns or composite fillings," Stanton says.
 "Using whiteners too often, especially in combination with whitening tooth paste, can even turn teeth a little gray."